RBFS Stateful Redundancy for Subscriber Groups

 Node States in Redundancy

-In RBFS redundancy, C-BNG nodes have different states for various redundancy sessions.
+In RBFS redundancy, Multiservice Edge nodes have different states for various redundancy sessions.
 Typically, RBFS redundancy nodes encounter the following states for redundancy sessions:

 Active: All subscribers are served by active node in the RBFS active-standby node cluster.
 One node which is active for a redundancy session can be a standby node for a different session.
 Nodes, that are paired for redundancy, send 'keepalive' messages to each other and also synchronize all subscriber state data with the peer node.
 The priority values that you specify for the redundancy nodes determine the roles of active and standby.
 The node that receives the higher priority value for the session ID assumes the role of active for that subscriber group.
 To set one device as 'active', you must specify higher priority value for the redundancy session for that node.